 In Port Sebastian, because I may not have enough available babies or Kelly/Tommy-Chelsea/Darrin-Stacie/Todd-Skipper/Ricky-etc.-sized dolls that resemble one another closely enough to represent the same child aging as time goes, I will make use of IAPIDS (my own made-up term), which stands for “Inconsistent Aging Phenomenon In Doll Stories”.
 We may find that some of the children in Port Sebastian will age and others won’t, or they will take a long time to do so.
 If you notice that one character gives birth to a baby around the same time another character discovers that she is pregnant, yet the first baby is still the same age and size by the time the second baby is born, that’s ok.
 It’s just the way things go in Port Sebastian, and we don’t question it because it makes sense to the residents who live there.

 - In real life, members of the same family may or may not resemble one another physically.
 On TV and in movies, they’re even less likely to resemble one another, since they are played by actors who are not actually related.
 In Port Sebastian, however, family members are much more likely to share a resemblance.
 Sometimes, they even look strikingly like other people in town who they aren’t even related to!
-That’s because there are only so many face molds out there, especially when it comes to Barbie and Ken dolls.
-I try to create families based on similar face molds and features, and on combinations that seem likely to me based on parents, grandparents, etc. From time to time, though, I may just throw in a sibling who doesn’t really resemble the rest of the family, just to keep things interesting.
+That’s because there are only so many face molds out there for dolls.
+They may be painted differently, which can alter their appearance considerably (some of the artists who repaint doll faces are absolutely amazing and I’m completely in awe of them), but the number of molds, while always increasing, is still more limited than the various combinations of human facial features in real life.
+I try to create families based on similar face molds and features, and on combinations that seem likely (to me) based on parents, grandparents, etc. From time to time, though, I may just throw in a sibling who doesn’t particularly resemble the rest of the family, just to keep things interesting.